 This is my long-awaited e-book on fitting sweaters!
-So far, the chapters cover the set-in sleeve and the yoke sweater.
-Coming later in 2020 will be the raglan.
+The chapters cover the set-in sleeve, yoke, and raglan sweaters.
 This book thoroughly covers how to measure and fit any body type.
 If you've had no trouble fitting sweaters, then you won't need this book.
 But if the sleeves are always too long or too short, the shoulders always squeeze you at the armpits or droop down over the shoulders, and the seams always go askew, then you'll be happy to learn how to fit your sweater!
 All sweater types are made bottom-up and seamed to insure good fit.
-This book is in "beta" until it is complete.
-Buy it at a better price, and then receive the updates as they come out!

 The Magical Growing Sweater

 Kids tend to grow up more than out.
 For this sweater, you will make the sleeves and hem extra long.
 You'll sew up the hem, and roll up the sleeve cuffs.
 When the child grows, the parents can snip the hem down and roll down the cuffs.
 And the sweater will magically fit once again!
 Sized for babies through age 10.

 You remember those days (they weren’t very long ago, after all): You left home, you made new friends, you studied, you learned what a party really was, you met your third true love, and on chilly days, you walked down College Avenue in a comfy sweater.